oVirt/ovirt-site/source/template/detailedhotplug.html.md

 #### User work-flows

-A new actions will allow to user plug or un plug a disk at running vm .
+New actions will allow the user to plug or unplug a disk to/from a running VM .
-Via gui or rest API user will have an option to plug or un plug a disk at running vm.
+Via UI or the API the user will have an option to plug or unplug a disk of a running VM.
 The action will be allowed in the following flows:
 HotPlug will be allowed only on:
 1. VirtIO disk